kusira-mediatrice/migracode-businesscard/README.md

 ## Contact

-You can connect with me on [LinkedIn](https://www.google.com/search?q=https://www.linkedin.com/in/kusira-finance-analytic).
+You can connect with me on [LinkedIn](https://www.google.com/search?q=https://www.linkedin.com/in/kusira-finance-analytic) and call me at +34 66.

 ## Credit